 - Travel from your primary job location to a temporary work location

-You cannot not deductible mileage for personal use of your car and regular daily commuting.
+You cannot not deduct mileage for personal use of your car and regular daily commuting.

 You’ll need to separate your deductible business mileage from your non-deductible mileage, so first calculate how many miles you drove for business purposes for the entire tax year.
 Then figure out what that is as a percentage of all the miles put on your vehicle.